 These days, even your best password practices aren’t good enough for real data protection.
 You absolutely must use multi-factor authentication whenever it’s available.

-Two-factor authentication (2FA, also known as multi-factor authentication or MFA) makes sure that only verified users can access online applications and accounts by requiring an extra layer of security, usually involving the user’s cell phone.
+Multi-factor authentication (also known as two-factor authentication or 2FA) makes sure that only verified users can access online applications and accounts by requiring an extra layer of security, usually involving the user’s cell phone.
 Enter your password, verify from your cell phone, and you’re in!

 Most accounts today offer some sort of multi-step verification process.
 Even your social media accounts can be enabled to confirm your identity through your phone number.
 Combining something you know (your password) with something you have (your phone) helps ensure that your accounts are safe.

 With MFA, a stolen password isn’t enough!

 There are many other layers that are needed for robust cyber security protection across an organization, but a BYOD policy is a great place to start.
 Be sure to check out our complimentary BYOD policy below, and as always, reach out to us if you need IT consulting assistance as you move through the ongoing journey of protecting your business!